The5thAxiom/The5thAxiom/README.md

 ## [🛒 Samazon](https://github.com/The5thAxiom/samazon)
 HTML, CSS, Javascript and PHP a (still WIP) simple mock e-commerce site made like they used to in the good old days.
 Samazon, we find what you want and give it to you!
+A demo deployment is up on Heroku, check it out [here!](https://samazon-demo-the5thaxiom.herokuapp.com/)
 # 🧰 Skills

 ## 👨‍💻 General Programming